vidjil/vidjil/doc/dev-client.md

   - Other objects: `Report`, `Shortcut`
     Extends functionalities but requires elements from the full `index.html`.

+### Clone attributes

+C_SIZE_CONSTANT
+C_SIZE_DISTRIB
+C_SIZE_OTHER

+Each clone has one (and only one) of these attributes.
+Either its raw size is constant (`_CONSTANT`), either it is computed from other clones (`_DISTRIB`, `_OTHER`).
+Note that, that in each case, the displayed size can be different from the raw size due to normalizations.

+C_INTERACTABLE

+The clone can be selected by the user.
+It can be focused in, or hidden.

+C_CLUTERIZABLE

+The clone can be clustered with other clones.
+This clone should also be C_INTERACTABLE.

+C_INSCATTERPLOT

+Each clone that has values on the current axes will be displayed in the 'scatterplot' panel.

+.sequence

+Each clone that has a sequence will be displayed in the bottom 'segmenter' panel.

 ## Integrating the client

 ### HTML and CSS